ruby2elixir/cercle/README.md

 # Cercle - World-Class Open Source CRM

 Cercle is an open source CRM easy to use and inspired by Trello.
-No bullshit.

 [To test it, You can go here: http://www.cercle.co/register](http://www.cercle.co/register)